 Everglades City: Eco-Tours, Kayaking, Fishing & Fun

-Unique Florida vacations have been on my radar lately, so last weekend, we packed up the van and took the boys to Everglades City.
+Unique Florida vacations have been on my radar lately, so we recently packed up the van and took the boys to Everglades City.

 If you’ve never heard of Everglades City or its neighboring town, Chokoloskee, you’re not alone!
 But if told you it was on the western edge of the Everglades, and Gateway to the 10,000 Islands, you’d know right where it was, right?

 Everglades City is the Stone Crab Capital of the World, about 90 minutes west of Miami, and 30-plus miles east of Naples.
 It’s also an excellent destination for eco-tours, kayaking, canoeing and fishing.